kb0rg/oceanRidersJournal/README.md

 ##### Acknowledgements

-Many thanks to all the amazing Hackbright teachers and TAs (especially my advisor Katie LeFevre), and to my very inspiring mentors.
-I am also deeply indebted to my irreplaceable collection of friends and family, all of whom encouraged me to make the jump to Hackbright.

-##### To recreate this webapp
+##### To recreate this webapp locally

 - Sign up for an API key at: http://magicseaweed.com/developer/sign-up.
-- Store your API key as "MSW_API_KEY" along with an "APP_SECRET_KEY" in a local "secrets.sh" file.
+- Store your API keys as "MSW_ACCESS_TOKEN" and "MSW_ACCESS_TOKEN_SECRET" in a local "secrets.sh" file (be sure to add this file to your gitignore before committing).
+- Create a hash and export it as "APP_SECRET_KEY" in your "secrets.sh" file.
-- Install the required packages in the webapp directory's virtualenv.
+- Create a virtual env and install the required packages.
-- Source the env and your secrets file.
+- Source the virtual env and then source your secrets file.
 - Run the model.py file in interactive mode (python -i model.py) and follow the prompts to initialize your database.
-- Run the db_seed.py in python (python db_seed.py) to seed the database (necessary to have access to beach locations in the add entry form).
+- Run the db_seed.py in python (python db_seed.py) to seed the database (this step is necessary to have access to beach locations in the "add entry" form).
 - Start the webapp (python surfjournal.py), register as a user, and start exploring the journal!